Once Upon a Time season 1

 The first season of the American ABC fantasy-drama series Once Upon a Time premiered on October 23, 2011, and concluded on May 13, 2012.
-The series was created by Edward Kitsis and Adam Horowitz.
-The series' first season centers around the Enchanted Forest and Storybrooke, and the Evil Queen's (Lana Parrilla) plot to destroy everyone's happiness so she can be the only one with a happy ending.
+Principal cast members for the season include Ginnifer Goodwin, Jennifer Morrison, Lana Parrilla, Josh Dallas, Jared S. Gilmore, Raphael Sbarge, Jamie Dornan, Robert Carlyle, and Eion Bailey.
+This season is the only one to feature Sbarge, Dornan, and Bailey in a regular capacity.
+The season centers around the Enchanted Forest and Storybrooke, and the Evil Queen (Parrilla)'s plot to destroy everyone's happiness so she can be the only one with a happy ending.